 Amir Welcomes Egyptian President

-Doha, Qatar: The HH Amir Sheikh Tamim bin Hamad Al-Thani led the well-wishers to welcome the President of the sisterly Arab Republic of Egypt HE Abdel Fattah El-Sisi and the accompanying delegation upon their arrival at the Amiri Terminal in Hamad International Airport on Sunday, on an official visit to Qatar.
+(MENAFN- Gulf Times) His Highness the Amir Sheikh Tamim bin Hamad al-Thani led the well-wishers to welcome President of the sisterly Arab Republic of Egypt Abdel Fattah al-Sisi and the accompanying delegation upon their arrival on an official visit to Qatar at the Amiri Terminal in Hamad International Airport on Sunday.

+The Egyptian president was also welcomed by HE the Prime Minister and Minister of Foreign Affairs, Sheikh Mohammed bin Abdulrahman bin Jassim al-Thani; HE Chief of the Amiri Diwan, Abdullah bin Mohammed bin Mubarak al-Khulaifi; HE Minister of State for Foreign Trade Affairs, Dr Ahmed bin Mohammed al-Sayed; Qatar's Ambassador to Egypt, Tariq bin Ali al-Ansari and Egyptian Ambassador to Qatar, Amr al-Sherbini.
+(QNA)

-HE the Egyptian President was also welcomed by Prime Minister and Minister of Foreign Affairs, HE Sheikh Mohammed bin Abdulrahman bin Jassim Al-Thani; Chief of the Amiri Diwan, HE Abdullah bin Mohammed bin Mubarak Al Khulaifi; Minister of State for Foreign Trade Affairs, HE Dr. Ahmed bin Mohammed Al Sayed; Qatar's Ambassador to the Arab Republic of Egypt, HE Tariq bin Ali Al Ansari and Egyptian Ambassador to Qatar, HE Amr El Sherbini.
+The Egyptian president was also welcomed by HE the Prime Minister and Minister of Foreign Affairs, Sheikh Mohammed bin Abdulrahman bin Jassim al-Thani; HE Chief of the Amiri Diwan, Abdullah bin Mohammed bin Mubarak al-Khulaifi; HE Minister of State for Foreign Trade Affairs, Dr Ahmed bin Mohammed al-Sayed; Qatar's Ambassador to Egypt, Tariq bin Ali al-Ansari and Egyptian Ambassador to Qatar, Amr al-Sherbini.
+(QNA)

 Legal Disclaimer: